Chaffelson/nipyapi/docs/security.rst

 .. important::
    **One-Time Manual Setup Required:**

    Programmatic OIDC access requires a one-time manual setup due to NiFi's security architecture.
    The OAuth2 password flow creates a separate application identity that needs admin policies.
+   So the initial admin identity (einstein) manually authorizes the OIDC application identity (a UUID), which then bootstraps policies for both identities.

 **Step 1: Initial Discovery**